jsfan3/nihonjindes-japanese-for-italian-speakers/README.md

 This course is based on my personal learning journey.
 I share and update it as I go along, in case it is useful to other students.

-I am the author of all the images.
+I am the author of all the images in the Japanese course.

+You can try it out on [nihonjindes.net](https://www.nihonjindes.net/)